René-Nicolas Levasseur

 René-Nicolas Levasseur was a French ship builder and administrator.
-Born in either 1705 or 1707, he died in Aubagne, France on August 2nd, 1784.
-He was appointed Seigneur de St-Armand on September 23rd, 1748.
+Born in either 1705 or 1707, he died in Aubagne, France on August 2, 1784.
+He was appointed Seigneur de St-Armand on September 23, 1748.
 He designed the Abénaquise Class (1753), of 38 Guns.

-He was involved in the launch of the Original (62) on September 2nd, 1750, a Saint Laurent class ship-of-the-line, which broke into two halves during launch and sank.
-This was attributed to poor wood, which had been chosen by René-Nicolas Levasseur himself.
+He was involved in the launch of the Original (62) on September 2, 1750, a Saint Laurent class ship-of-the-line, which broke into two halves during its launching and sank.
+This was attributed to poor wood, which had been chosen by Levasseur himself.
 Some say that he was aware of the defects of his Saint-Armand wood, and decided to push his luck in order to meet the increasing demand for warships.

 His son, Pierre Levasseur was also a shipbuilder.

 He would move back to France in 1760, having sold his signatory to a merchant from London.